 But other distributors and broadcasters made retransmission-consent progress in the final days of 2008.
-Cable One and Meredith Broadcasting's CBS affiliate in Phoenix, KPHO-TV, reached an agreement in principle on a new deal last week, according to Cable One spokeswoman Melany Stroupe.
+Cable One and Meredith Broadcasting’s CBS affiliate in Phoenix, KPHO-TV, reached an agreement in principle on a new deal last week, with both sides making concessions, according to Cable One spokeswoman Melany Stroupe.

 “We have a deal,” she said, while declining to comment on the terms of the agreement.